javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 While choosing a name try to use the most abstract word.
 Like `obj`, `data`, `value`, `item`, `elem` and so on.

-- **The ideal variable for a variable is `data`.** Use it everywhere where you can.
+- **The ideal name for a variable is `data`.** Use it everywhere where you can.
 Indeed, every variable holds *data*, right?

     ...But what to do if `data` is already taken?
 Try `value`, it's also universal.
 A variable always has a *value*, correct?

-    Taken as well?
-An experienced ninja should find a way.

-- **Name the variable by its type: `str`, `num`, `list`...**
+- **Name the variable by its type: `str`, `num`...**

     ...But will that make the code worse?
 Actually, yes!

-    From the one hand, the variable name still means something.
-It says what's inside the variable: a string, a number or an list.
-But when a person unfamiliar to the Dao will try to understand the code -- he'll be surprised to see that there's actually no information at all!
+    From one hand, the variable name still means something.
+It says what's inside the variable: a string, a number or something else.
+But when an outsider tries to understand the code -- he'll be surprised to see that there's actually no information at all!

     Actually, the value type is easy to see by debugging.
 But what's the meaning of the variable?
 Which string/number it stores?
 There's just no way to figure out without a good meditation!

-- **...But what if there's no more such names?** Just add a letter: `item1, item2, elem5, data1`...
+- **...But what if there are no more such names?** Just add a letter: `item1, item2, elem5, data1`...

 ## Attention test

 Only a truly attentive programmer should be able to understand the code.
 But how to check that?

-**One of the ways -- is to use similar variable names, like `date` and `data`.**
+**One of the ways -- use similar variable names, like `date` and `data`.**

 Mix them where you can.

 A quick read of such code becomes impossible.
 And when there's a typo...
 Ummm...
-We're stuck for long, time to drink some tea.
+We're stuck for long, time to drink tea.

 ## Smart synonyms